Indonesian Language 3

 - knowledge and understanding of higher intermediate Indonesian grammar

 - knowledge and understanding of a wide range of Indonesian vocabulary.
-About 2800 words should be known by the end of the course
+About 2800 words should be known by the end of the module

 - knowledge and understanding of the appropriateness of a wide range of Indonesian structures and expressions in a given context